WHAT WE DO AT OUR SHELTER

 In addition to running the shelter and clinic, much of our work involves answering emails, ordering supplies, contacting other organizations, fundraising, acquiring equipment, supplies and veterinary help, as well as networking for adoptions abroad.
 And, of course, there’s bookkeeping, making reports, running errands…we happily do all this and more for the animals in our care.

-The story of Ricky “The Box Dog”
+Ricky “The Box Dog”

 The makeshift doghouse above is where Ricky lived… a small wooden frame wit black cardboard sides and roof covered with a black curtain.
 Above is the way we found him… chained inside that box.
 He lived in the dark… for 6 years.